buzzdecafe/buzzdecafe.github.com/_posts/2016-02-05-exceptional-composition.md

 in JavaScript, but there definitely is an advantage in OCaml.

 On the other hand, exceptions are a fact of life in JavaScript.
-So it feels right the ramda should provide some way to deal with them.
+So it feels right that ramda should provide some way to deal with them.

 `tryCatch` will be introduced in ramda 0.20.